I love writing about relationships and helping my readers navigate all their ups and downs.

 If you find yourself arguing with your spouse all the time, here is how to end that cycle and begin to live a more peaceful co-existence.
-Arguments tend to begin innocently enough but can end up making a relationship disagreeable, so it is best to nip it in the bud.
+Arguments tend to begin innocently enough, but they can end up making a relationship disagreeable, so it is best to nip it in the bud.

-Quick Tip that will help prevent at least 50% of your arguments with your spouse:
+Quick tip that will help prevent at least 50% of your arguments with your spouse:

 Pick your battles.
 Do not argue over anything that does not affect your household or marriage.
 For example:

 - Don't argue over what restaurant to go to.
 As long as you know you will find a dish you can enjoy, that is all you need.